 Now that you’ve posted your job and the resumes are coming in, here are a few things to keep in mind…

 1. Check Credentials: Assure your freelancer is indeed qualified and experienced in the area of knowledge or skill that you need.
-Outside of their resume, check their work via online portfolios and talk to their references.
+Outside of their resume, check their work via online portfolios, check their immigration status and talk to their references.

 2. Review Carefully: Look at samples of previous work and check out their LinkedIn recommendations to see if they’d be a good fit with your company and industry.
 However, do not expect contractors to give you free samples; their past work is indicative of their skill and talent and many consider being asked to complete a small, unpaid assignment (called spec work) to be incredibly insulting.
 If you don’t see something in their portfolio, do not hesitate to ask if they have more.
 Most creatives have tons of samples and their online presence is only a small, curated collection.